jimniels/blog/posts/2022-05-09-notes-from-michael-jackson-devmode-fm.md

 # Podcast Notes: Michael Jackson on devMode.fm

-I recently listened to [this podcast with Michael](https://devmode.fm/episodes/leverage-the-web-platform-with-remix-run) and a few things stood out I wanted write down.
+No, it wasn’t _that_ Michael Jackson on the FM radio.
+It was [this Michael Jackson](https://twitter.com/mjackson) on [a podcast with “FM” in the title](https://devmode.fm/episodes/leverage-the-web-platform-with-remix-run) (I’ll never tire of these jokes).

+A few things stood out I wanted write down.
 First, here’s Michael talking about React:

 > React is this very capable tool that you can build really, really terrible experiences with.